shanecelis/bevy_minibuffer/README.md

 - Easily exclude from build

 # Antigoals
+- No default kitchen sink

+The default functionality should be a blank slate that does nothing if no commands or key bindings have been added.
+Basic functions like `exec_act` and the ":" key binding should be opt-in.
 - No general-purpose text editing
 - No windows or panels

 Try to force everything through the minibuffer at the bottom of the screen.
 It can resize to accommodate more than one-line of text.

-- No default kitchen sink

-The default functionality should be a blank slate that does nothing if no commands or key bindings have been added.
-Built-in functions like `exec_act` and the ":" key binding should be opt-in.

 # Examples
 An example for every goal.